duoduoxw99/Evil-Zotero/README.md

 ## Demo

-This repository currently contains a web-based prototype of a "virtual Zotero" interface.
+This repository contains a web-based prototype of a **"virtual Zotero" interface**.

-To try the core interaction:
+### Try it:

 1. Open the app
 2. Double-click the first paper in the library
 3. Select any text in the PDF
 4. Generate insights in the right-side agent panel

-The prototype focuses on:
+### Current capabilities:

 - selection-driven insights
 - Angel / Devil reading modes
 - linked highlights and cards

+---

 ## Roadmap